 September 5 - 10, 2008

 I repaired the water problem by cutting out the damaged section of the hose and reconnecting it to the input of the water-heater.
 After verifying there that there were no leaks I refilled the fresh water tanks.
-Also, I changed the spark-plug of the genset and now it works properly.
+Also, I changed the spark-plug of the genset and now it worked properly.

 During this period I flew to Athens for some family business and then flew back to Samos.
 Corinna and Siva also left for Kenya.